Joseph Aquilina: Career

+He was the editor of several university magazines, including Leħen il-Malti.

 Among the prominent posts which Aquilina held as a full-time professor at the University of Malta, was that as Dean of the Faculty of Arts.

 Aquilina's numerous works include novels, philosophical essays, critical studies, drama, linguistic papers and religious books, his magnum opus being a Maltese-English Dictionary.

+Personal life

+He married his wife Beatrice in 1944.
+They had three children; John, Miriam and Helen.